AAAR-1.0: Assessing AI's Potential to Assist Research: Experiments and Analyses

-\paragraph{Settings.} Intuitively, the full paper content is necessary for providing feedback to that paper.
-Therefore, instead of setting a maximum input length, in~\tasknamereview, we try to feed all the paper context into the LLMs.
-As the input length of \tasknamereview~is extremely long (see Table~\ref{tab:review_weakness_statistics}), we adopt a ``split-combine'' method --- we first split the whole paper into several smaller pieces and let LLMs predict the weaknesses of each piece separately; after that, we combine all pieces' weaknesses as a final complete prediction.
-In practice, for the length of each small piece, we set 2,000 and 3,000 words for open- and closed-source LLMs, respectively.
-Additionally, in this task, we also examine the performance of a recent agent framework, namely \AISci~\citep{lu2024aiscientist}, which enhances GPT-4o's paper review ability by leveraging advanced prompting techniques, e.g., self-reflection~\citep{shinn2024reflexion} and response ensembling~\citep{wang2022selfcons}.\footnote{We don't run \AISci~on \tasknameexperiment, because \AISci~takes model-generated ideas as the inputs, which are incompatible with our task setting.}
+\paragraph{Settings.} Intuitively, full paper content is necessary for paper reviewing.
+Therefore, instead of setting a maximum input length, in~\tasknamereview, we try to utilize the whole paper.
+As the input length of \tasknamereview~is extremely long (see Table~\ref{tab:review_weakness_statistics}), we adopt a ``split-combine'' method --- we first split the whole paper into smaller pieces and let LLMs predict the weaknesses of each piece separately; after that, we merge all pieces' weaknesses as a final prediction.
+For the length of each small piece, we set 2,000 and 3,000 words for open- and closed-source LLMs, respectively.
+Additionally, in this task, we also examine the performance of \AISci~\citep{lu2024aiscientist}, which enhances LLMs' paper review ability by leveraging advanced prompting techniques, e.g., self-reflection~\citep{shinn2024reflexion} and response ensembling~\citep{wang2022selfcons}.\footnote{We don't run \AISci~on \tasknameexperiment, because \AISci~takes model-generated ideas as the inputs, which are incompatible with our task setting.}

 \paragraph{Main results.}